glethuillier/get_xpub_balances/README.md

 ### Partial match

-Add `?` where you are uncertain about a character in the address.
+Add `?` where there is uncertainty about a character in the address.
 For instance: `1MYaYeZhDp?m3YtvqBMXQQN??YCz?7NqgF`

 ## Docker